coveo/ui-kit/packages/atomic-angular/README.md

 In `field-label.component.ts`, notice that we annotate `get label()` and `set label()` with the `@Input()` angular decorator.

-In `app.component.html`, when we set the label in the app component, we arrange for it to be passed down and propagated to `<atomic-text>` using `atomicText.el.setAttribute` in `field-label.component.ts`.
+In `app.component.html`, when we set the label in the app component, we arrange for it to be passed down and propagated to `<atomic-text>` using `atomicText!['el'].setAttribute` in `field-label.component.ts`.
 This ensures that this web component will properly receive the property without any modification by the Angular rendering engine.

 The reference to `atomicText` is then obtained with the `ViewChild('atomictext')` decorator.
 `atomictext` is the reference set in the `<atomic-text #atomictext></atomic-text>` HTML template.